Our verdict

 Comfort is a sure highlight

-A happy gymgoer shares that this Nike trainer delivers the "perfect balance of comfort and support."
-Other users are also happy with their experience wearing the Free Metcon 5.
+This Nike trainer delivers the perfect balance of comfort and support.
+Due to this, we are very happy with our experience wearing the Free Metcon 5.

-The Nike Free Metcon 5 is just so comfortable that several wearers opt to use it at work.
-Even those who are standing or walking for the most part of their shifts have no complaints.
+The Nike Free Metcon 5 is just so comfortable that we also opt to use it at work.
+Even when we were standing or walking for the most part of our shifts, we had no complaints.

 Plushness, lots of it

-According to one wearer, the insole that comes with this shoe is noteworthy because it is "super comfortable."
+We noticed the insole that comes with this shoe is noteworthy because it is super comfortable.

 We measured the shoe's insole at 4 mm in the heel.
 It is actually a little thinner than the average 4.5 mm.